 - Notify OCC’s Induced Seismicity Department and confer with its staff members regarding any pause, suspension or resumption of fracturing.

-As a result of Marathon Oil’s collaborative efforts with the OCC and our industry peers, there were zero seismic events greater than 2.5 magnitude in the vicinity of Marathon Oil’s operations that triggered the OCC guidelines in 2018.
-We’re proud of the progress our industry has made, and we continue to work to prevent seismic activity in our operating areas.
+As a result of Marathon Oil’s collaborative efforts with the OCC and our industry peers, there was only one seismic event greater than 2.5 magnitude in the vicinity of Marathon Oil’s operations that triggered the OCC guidelines in 2019.

 How are we doing?